How to Create a Powerful Brand Mascot Strategy

 Again, mascots aren’t necessary, but something that equally serves as the focal point for your audience to connect and build a relationship with is.

-From brand strategy to mascot conceptualization
+From brand strategy to brand mascot conceptualization

 As mascots provide a focal point for audience relationships, they serve as the brand’s spokesperson.
 And in that role, the mascot must embody the brand’s most prominent and known attributes—even if taken to absurd and humorous extremes.